Neuropharmacology & Neurotherapeutics

 What is Asperger syndrome?

 Two core features of autism are: a) social and communication deficits and b) fixated interests and repetitive behaviors.
 The social communication deficits in highly functioning persons with Asperger syndrome include lack of the normal back and forth conversation; lack of typical eye contact, body language, and facial expression; and trouble maintaining relationships.
 Fixated interests and repetitive behaviors include repetitive use of objects or phrases, stereotyped movements, and excessive attachment to routines, objects, or interests.
-Persons with ASD may also respond to sensory aspects of their environment with unusual indifference or excessive interest.
+Persons with autism spectrum disorder may also respond to sensory aspects of their environment with unusual indifference or excessive interest.

 Studies of children with Asperger syndrome suggest that their problems with socialization and communication continue into adulthood.
 Some of these children develop additional psychiatric symptoms and disorders in adolescence and adulthood.